cyberbutler/RedDrop/docs/Configurations.md

 # Configurations
-RedBox can be configured using a multitude of configurations through a specified YAML config file (`-c` CLI Arugment).
+RedDrop can be configured using a multitude of configurations through a specified YAML config file (`-c` CLI Arugment).
 The Default configuration, which you can view with the `--dump-config` CLI Argument, looks like this:

 ```yaml
 authorization_rules: []